NyxHexen/CI_MS1_THH/readme.md

 Menu, Events and FAQ pages pass with 0 errors and 0 warnings.

 Landing page has 4 alerts for "device dependent event handler" (onclick).
-As the button consists of a styled div with an anchor child I wanted to make sure the div acts as a button, where the onclick property came in handy.
+As the button consists of a styled `li` with an anchor descendant I wanted to make sure the styled element acts as a button, which is where the onclick property came in handy.

 About Us page has 3 alerts for "Possible heading" due to content length.
 Alerts pertain to the use of `<p>` element as text container for the comments section author found under the white bubble.